acpennington/GoatController/docs/cardnotes.md

 - Cyber Jar: Will require some sort of script to make this work.
 - Vampire Lord: requires opponent to hava ability to generically look in deck
 - Parasite Paracide: could just be implemented with a standard search and then the user manually placing back on deck?
+- Manju of the Ten Thousand Hands: need to be able to search for just a *Ritual* Spell (and use 'OR' for RITUAL_MONSTER)
+- Iron Blacksmith Kotetsu: similarly, needs to be able to search for a *Equip* Spell

 ### Optional / Convenience